m-s7/react-monorepo/packages/ms7-rest-axios/README.md

 # Restful RTK

-Helper methods for making api calls with rtk query.
+Library for making api calls using axios.

 ## Installation